-Creamy Rotisserie Chicken and Mushroom Chowder is packed with chunky chicken and mushrooms.
+Creamy Rotisserie Chicken and Mushroom Chowder is packed with chunky chicken, mushrooms, and other vegetables.
 The recipe is written for an Instant Pot.
 But if you want to make it on top of the stove, see the notes in the recipe below for details.

 I’m not a big convenience food lover.
 But there are those days.